jackshassf/terraform-aws-webapp/README.md

 $ terraform apply
 ```

 After execution completed you'll see the result summary as shown below.
 Copy the ELB_DNS_Name value to a browser to verify the "Hello World" website run successfully.
+(Sometimes you need to wait for another ~30 seconds for all AWS resources to be fully initialized.)
 ```
 Apply complete!
-Resources: 11 added, 0 changed, 0 destroyed.
+Resources: 10 added, 0 changed, 0 destroyed.

 Outputs: